cerebis/shap/README.txt

 5) PostgreSQL provides fine-grained control of client authentication.
 The SHAP user needs permission to authenticate by password which is commonly not part of PostgreSQLs default configuration.
 Client authentication is defined in the filet:

-	On Redhat distributions
+On Redhat based distributions

 	/var/lib/pgsql/data/pg_hba.conf

+On Debian based distributions, this becomes

+	/etc/postgresql/{version}/main/pg_hba.conf

 The order of rules is important.
 The more explicit the rule, the earlier it should come.
 It is recommended to place the SHAP rules before the default rules.
 Add the following lines to permit file and TCP/IP socket connections to the SHAP DB with password authentication from the localhost.

 	local shap shapuser md5
 	host  shap shapuser 127.0.0.1/32 md5

+6) For the changes to take effect, PostgreSQL will need to be restarted.

+On systems with sysvconfig, with root authority invoke the following command.

+	service postgresql restart

-6) On first invocation, SHAP will automatically create its table structure.
+7) On first invocation, SHAP will automatically create its table structure.

 Setup Analyzers
 ---------------